moneysavingexpert.com has reported that Ofgem is having some issues with its junk mail database project.

 Thirdly, the Competition and Markets Authority has decided that energy companies shouldn't overwhelm 'Disengaged Domestic Customers' with junk mail offers.
 They reckon people will appreciate unsolicited offers but at the same time they feel people might get pissed off if they get too many of them.
 This is where the data sharing becomes creepy.
 It not only means that all the energy companies will know who has been contacted when and by whom but also what the response was.
 Perhaps more importantly, the Competition and Markets Authority hasn't revealed what it considers a reasonable amount of junk mail offers.
 The Direct Marketing Association will no doubt have explained to Ofgem that 99.99% of households can hardly contain their excitement when the postman arrives, while sensible people like Bill Hicks argue that marketeers should kill themselves.

 And that leads me to the final 'challenge'.
 What the Competition and Markets Authority and Ofgem see as 'Disengaged Domestic Customers' might in fact simply be 'customers', or even 'people'.
-The use of ludicrous marketing terms such as 'Disengaged Domestic Customers' suggests that it has never occurred to them that there are might be genuine reasons why people have decided not to switch energy supplier.
+The use of ludicrous marketing terms such as 'Disengaged Domestic Customers' suggests that it has never occurred to them that there are might be genuine reasons why people have decided to not switch energy supplier.
 Perhaps they're with a smaller supplier such as Ecotricity and quite happy with the service they receive.
 Perhaps they're willing to avoid the hassle of switching to a different supplier by paying a little bit more.
 Perhaps they feel the whole switching exercise is idiotic (why don't companies simple make sure their customers are on the most suitable tariff?).
 Perhaps they feel that the energy market is corrupt and that responding to junk mail offers only legitimises its existence.
 In other words, it wouldn't surprise me if Ofgem has delayed the roll out of the data sharing party because it has found that the response rate to the junk mail offers is abysmal.

 As per usual, I've sent a Freedom of Information request to Ofgem to find out more.
 The request for information will probably be rejected in the name of strong and stable government in the national interest but I'll keep you posted anyway.